VersatileFoundation/Versatile-Browser/README.md

-# Versatile Browser/VBrowser
+# Versatile Browser/VBrowser Extensions
-The Official Browser Of The Versatile Foundation, Updated Weekly!
+Welcome To The Extensions Branch Of The VBrowser Github Repository.

-## Current Compatible Devices:

-Windows 11/10 Devices

-### Coming Soon:

-Mac OS

-Linux